 Study of a selection of novels in translation from French, Russian, and German literatures.
 Includes Balzac, Hugo, Dostoevsky, Koestler, Hesse, and Boll.
-Prerequisite: ENGL 2302, 2304, 2305 or consent of instructor.
+Prerequisite: Completion of at least one English course.

 ENGL-3-90 Directed Studies - Junior Level

 Independent Study.
 Discretion of Instructor.
 Prerequisite: consent of instructor.